 Fixed Dental Bridge

-If you are looking for a more permanent solution for missing teeth, Dr. Chibb may recommend a fixed dental bridge.
-A dental bridge can be permanently secured in the mouth using dental crowns, or dental implants.
-Dental crown secured bridges use two crowns to support the adjacent teeth.
-The bridge is permanently fixed in place by the dental crowns.
-If patients desire a dental implant secured bridge, Dr. Chibb works closely with Dr. Roham Rafat for the surgical phase of treatment.
-Dental implant secured bridges do not require the removal of adjacent healthy teeth and provide added stability and long-term oral health benefits.
+If patients desire a dental implant suported bridge, we work closely with Dr. Roham Rafat for the surgical phase of treatment.
+Dental implant secured bridges do not require the preparation of adjacent healthy teeth.
+They provide added stability and long-term oral health benefits.

 When you have an implant-supported bridge, you’re able to eat foods you may not be able to with a removable bridge.
 You also don’t have to damage your natural teeth to support the bridge.
 The crown portion of your dental implant will be taking the pressure of supporting the bridge.